cgi.lsp

 This module defines basic CGI processing tools for processing CGI GET and POST requests and cookies.

-Include this file at the beginning of each file performing CGI processing:
+Include this file at the beginning of each file performing CGI processing using either one of the following lines:

 (load "/usr/share/newlisp/cgi.lsp")